mame82/misc/luca_traceIds.md

 - checkin location, with all relevant data
 - checkin time

-From the request to `https://app.luca-app.de/api/v3/locations/{locationId}` alone, an observer learns (without continuosly monitoring `/traces/bulk`):
+From the single request to `https://app.luca-app.de/api/v3/locations/{locationId}` alone, an observer learns:

 - plain location data
 - high probability for a check-in of the requesting device (IP address, device brand, device model, OS version), because the request appears immediately after check-in

-Even an observer, which only monitors the request URL (f.e. a WAF protecting the endpoint, load balancers, log servers etc), could draw the conclusion that the request is associated to a check-in (of the requesting device) at this exact point in time, while the location could be derived from the URI path.
+Even if an observer is only able to monitor the request method and URL (f.e. a WAF protecting the endpoint, load balancers, log servers etc), she could draw the conclusion that the request is associated to a check-in (of the requesting device) which happened at this exact point in time.
+The location could be directly derived from the URI path, which includes the `locationID`.

 In fact, the only thing which is not known to an observer or the backend operators is the content of the `encrypted contact data` (which, again, isn't of much value, because it does not have to be valid).